wyrabin/wyrabin/README.md

 <h1>Hello, I'm Binta Wira Nasrullah</h1>
 Highly motivated to learn up to date tech.
-Currently, interested about software testing and quality assurance using Selenium, Rest-Assured, Serenity, Cucumber, Gherkin, Postman, Jmeter and katalon.
+Currently, interested about software testing and quality assurance using Selenium, Rest-Assured, Katalon Studio, Appium, Cucumber, Gherkin, Postman, and Jmeter.
 Ready to work in high paced and challenging industry

 ## 🌐 Social Media: